 If you decide you only want or need a low-key funeral, then a direct cremation may be best for you - these are also the cheapest plans.
-These will also allow you and your family to make separate arrangements for a wake or reception or service that will take place separately from the funeral itself.
+These will also allow you and your family to make separate arrangements for a wake, reception, or service that will take place separately from the funeral itself.

 Most funeral plan providers accommodate both religious and humanist services.
 For some, you will have to contact them directly to organise a humanist service, whereas, with others, you can select it when taking out your plan.

 This might limit you to fewer funeral directors.
-If you already have one in mind, you may want to contact the provider to find out whether they work with them.
+However, if you already have one in mind, you should contact the plan provider to find out whether they work with them.

-Another aspect you’ll need to consider is the attendance.
-Funeral plans can cater for services with both smaller or larger attendances, and this may affect the number of limousines you need for family members and friends.
-Of course, even if you expect there to be a large attendance at your funeral, you do not need to hire limousines if you do not want to.
+Another aspect you’ll need to consider is attendance.
+Funeral plans can cater for services with smaller or larger attendances, which may affect the number of limousines you need for family members and friends.
+But, of course, even if you expect a large attendance at your funeral, you do not need to hire limousines if you do not want to.

 Large funerals may be further limited to a smaller number of churches or other premises that can accommodate the numbers.
 Again, this will likely have to be discussed directly with the provider before taking out a plan.